When to Alert on What?

 tl;dr when you don’t have much better things to do, or when alerting is inefficient.

 This level of alerting makes sense for a service that is mature enough feature-wise, has its architecture fit for SLO7 and receives a high volume of traffic around the clock.
-It also requires good knowledge of alerting and an SRE mindset within the team to create and maintain such alerts (yes the expressions can get … ugly).
-This is, if the previous criteria match, the height of alerting for a service in my opinion.
-As it has the least amount of noise, is often pretty actionable, and doesn’t hide away re-occurring issues.
+It also requires good knowledge of alerting and an SRE mindset within the team to create and maintain such alerts (yes, the expressions can get… ugly).
+This is, if the previous criteria match, the height of alerting for a service, in my opinion.
+It has the least amount of noise, is often pretty actionable, and doesn’t hide away re-occurring issues.